-Natalia Luis-Bassa is a Professor of Conducting at the Royal College of Music and a part-time lecturer at Huddersfield University.
+Natalia Luis-Bassa is Professor of Conducting at the Royal College of Music and a part-time lecturer at the University of Huddersfield.
+She is Principal Guest Conductor of the Oxford University Orchestra and Musical Director of the Jersey Symphony Orchestra.

-In the UK, she has worked with orchestras such as Scottish Chamber Orchestra, Paragon Ensemble, Southbank Sinfonia.
+In the UK, she has collaborated with leading ensembles including the Scottish Chamber Orchestra, London Symphony Orchestra, Paragon Ensemble, and Southbank Sinfonia.

 Debussy: La Mer